panjf2000/ants/README.md

  In that benchmark-picture, the first and second benchmarks performed test with 1M tasks and the rest of benchmarks performed test with 10M tasks, both unlimited goroutines and ants pool, and the capacity of this ants goroutine-pool was limited to 50K.

-- BenchmarkGoroutine-4 represent the benchmarks with unlimited goroutines in golang.
+- BenchmarkGoroutine-4 represents the benchmarks with unlimited goroutines in golang.

-- BenchmarkPoolGroutine-4 represent the benchmarks with a ants pool.
+- BenchmarkPoolGroutine-4 represents the benchmarks with a ants pool.

 The test data above is a basic benchmark and the more detailed benchmarks will be uploaded later.